 18. Physical & Environmental Security

-How long this process takes will depend on the organization’s maturity and the complexity of its environment, as well as its resource availability, security program readiness, and remediation requirements.
-In general, the self-assessment and third-party validated assessment can each be completed within eight weeks, but it can take up to 24 months for HITRUST to review the assessments and issue certification.
+How long the certification process takes depends on an organization’s maturity and complexity of its environment, as well as its resource availability, security program readiness, and remediation requirements.
+In general, the self-assessment and third-party validated assessment can each be completed within eight weeks.
+However, it can take up to 24 months for HITRUST to review the assessments and issue certification.

-Another consideration is cost as organizations can expect anywhere from $50,000 to $200,000 depending on the size of the organization as well as the complexity.
-Typically, the decision to pursue certification is based on requirements of doing business with a certain type of client or entering into a new market.
+Cost is another consideration.
+Notably, organizations can expect to spend anywhere from $50,000 to $200,000, depending on their size and complexity.
+Typically, the decision to pursue certification is based on the requirements of doing business with a certain type of client or entering into a new market.

-HITRUST certification brings several benefits to the organization.
-The primary benefit is that it establishes the certified organization as a trusted business partner.
-Indeed, many organizations seek HITRUST certification because a business associate or client requires it to do business together.
-Being able to show that your organization meets or exceeds HITRUST CSF requirements gives you a competitive edge over other organizations that can’t demonstrate compliance.
+HITRUST certification offers numerous benefits to an organization.
+The most significant advantage is it positions the certified organization as a trusted business partner.
+In fact, many organizations pursue this certification due to customer demands.
+Demonstrating your organization meets or exceeds compliance requirements provides a competitive edge over those unable to prove their compliance.

-The HITRUST certification process also sets forth clear standards for achieving HIPAA compliance.
-HIPAA and other compliance frameworks don’t prescribe how to achieve and prove compliance, which often leaves organizations unclear about what actions to take.
-The HITRUST CSF offers clear, actionable guidelines for meeting a range of globally recognized standards.
+Additionally, the HITRUST certification process establishes clear standards for achieving HIPAA compliance.
+Unlike HIPAA and other compliance frameworks, which do not specify how to achieve and demonstrate compliance, the CSF provides organizations with clear, actionable guidelines to meet a variety of globally recognized standards.
+This helps remove uncertainty about the necessary steps to take.

-The scalability of the HITRUST CSF is another benefit.
-The CSF control set is tailored to each business assessment according to its type, size, and complexity.
-Organizations can adapt the CSF to its particular needs, making it a solution for businesses of all sizes
+Scalability is also a key advantage of HITRUST CSF.
+The CSF control set is customized for each business assessment based on the organization’s type, size, and complexity.
+This flexibility allows organizations to tailor the CSF to their specific needs, making it an effective solution for businesses of all sizes.
+Additionally, the CSF control set is tailored to each business assessment according to its type, size, and complexity.
+Organizations can adapt the CSF to its unique needs, making it a solution for businesses of all sizes.

-Both HITRUST and HIPAA address regulatory compliance for healthcare organizations, so, understandably, some believe the two are interchangeable.
+Both HITRUST and HIPAA address regulatory compliance for any healthcare provider, so, understandably, some believe the two are interchangeable.
 It’s important to understand the differences between the two and how they work together so you can better meet your compliance responsibilities.

-The main difference is that HIPAA is a federal law implemented and enforced by government agencies, whereas HITRUST is a framework created by a private group of security professionals.
-The HITRUST CSF was developed to help healthcare companies and their partners achieve HIPAA compliance more easily and efficiently.
+The key distinction lies in the fact that HIPAA is a federal law, enforced by government agencies, while the HITRUST framework was established by a private group of security experts.
+HITRUST CSF was specifically designed to help healthcare organizations, and their partners streamline and simplify the process of achieving HIPAA compliance, making it more efficient and accessible.

 HITRUST Offers a Smoother Path to HIPAA Compliance

-The HITRUST CSF certification can help identify and remediate any security holes in your environment, give you a higher level of confidence in your data security, and show that you are meeting applicable HIPAA requirements.
+HITRUST CSF can help identify and remediate any security holes in your environment.
+It gives you greater confidence in your data security and demonstrates your compliance with applicable HIPAA requirements.

 About the Author